CyberSource/cybersource-rest-client-ruby/docs/CaptureApi.md

 capture_payment_request = CyberSource::CapturePaymentRequest.new # CapturePaymentRequest |

-id = "id_example" # String | The payment ID returned from a previous payment request.
+id = 'id_example' # String | The payment ID returned from a previous payment request.
 This ID links the capture to the payment.

 begin